RobertBeckebans/Quake-III-Arena-D3D11/README.md

 ## Building & Running the Desktop Edition ##

-You can find the solution for this in code\Quake3Win32_VS201X.sln.
+You can find the solution for this in code\win32\Quake3Win32_VS201X.sln.
 Make sure Quake3Win32_VS201X is the Startup Project.
 Choose the relevant platform and configuration: I prefer x64 and Debug or Debug TA.

 - Drop your _baseq3_ directory into the &lt;root&gt; directory.
 Same goes for Team Arena's _missionpack_ directory if applicable.
-- If launching from Visual Studio, set the Project Properties > Debugging > Working Directory to `$(ProjectDir)..`.
+- If launching from Visual Studio, set the Project Properties > Debugging > Working Directory to `$(SolutionDir)..`.
 - On the command line, specify `+set sv_pure 0`.
 This is because you're using the VM DLLs.

 ## Building & Running the Windows 8 Edition ##

-You can find the solution for this in code\Quake3Win8_VS201X.sln.
-You will need to build and deploy one time to generate the package deployment path, which is in `code\Build\$(Platform)\$(Configuration)\AppX`.
-Copy your _baseq3_ folder in there.
-You should be able to just run after that.
+You can find the solution for this in code\win8\Quake3Win8_VS201X.sln.

+- Drop your _baseq3_ directory into the &lt;root&gt; directory.
+Same goes for Team Arena's _missionpack_ directory if applicable.
+- Build & Run.

 ## Enabling or Disabling Features ##